How to use PDF.js to highlight text programmatically

 Downloading the PDF.js library

-To get started with PDF.js, download(opens in a new tab) the library as a ZIP file, or clone the repository using Git.
+Download(opens in a new tab) the PDF.js library as a ZIP file, clone the repository using Git, or install it via npm:

-Extract the ZIP file and copy the pdf.mjs and pdf.worker.mjs files from the build/ folder to your project directory.
+If you downloaded the ZIP file, extract it and copy the pdf.mjs and pdf.worker.mjs files from the build/ folder to your project directory.
+If you installed via npm, copy them from node_modules/pdfjs-dist/build/:

 <html>